Origins, history, style: everything you need to know about streetwear

 The final word...

-An emblematic style of subcultures from the 80s to 90s, streetwear has today lost the subversive aspect of its beginnings.
-Popularized, it has now established itself as a reference in terms of clothing, both in terms of aesthetics and design and in the values it conveys.
+An iconic style of subcultures from the 80s to the 90s, streetwear has now lost the subversive aspect of its beginnings.
+Popularized, it has now established itself as a reference in terms of clothing, both in terms of aesthetics and design as well as in the values it conveys.

-As a result of its history, there are a thousand and one ways to approach this style.
-More than a trend, today it resembles an underlying trend, from which everyone can draw to make it their own.
+As a consequence of its history, there are a thousand and one ways to approach this style.
+More than a trend, it is now akin to an underlying current, from which everyone can draw and make it their own.

 Our items Related